li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 From the above plots, there seems to be a weak linear relationship between the response and predictor variables.

+We also observe that there is a distinct linear relationship between usdurl and usdur1, which makes sense, because many people’s first migration is their last migration. (they have only migrated to the US once.)

+Hence, it is worth looking at VIF of the
+    variables:

+#### 3.1.2 Multicollinearity

+    ##                             sexM                              age
+    ##                         1.154209                         4.458762
+    ##                            edyrs                           usdur1
+    ##                         1.333972                         1.978052
+    ##                           usdurl             usdoc1Legal resident
+    ##                        13.015955                         2.728140
+    ## usdoc1Temporary: Tourist/visitor               usdoc1Undocumented
+    ##                         2.398679                         4.092962
+    ##                      sexM:usdurl                        age:edyrs
+    ##                        10.946675                         3.695115

+    ##        sexM         age       edyrs      usdurl   age:edyrs sexM:usdurl
+    ##    1.045536    3.748052    1.257423   10.481876    3.590084   10.364901

+The VIF of usdurl and sex:usdurl are greater than 10, which is alarming.
+The high VIF of usdurl is likely due to its collinearity with usdur1.
+However, looking at the VIF for reduced\_int model, the VIF for usdurl is still high, meaning that it actually have something to do with the interaction term "sex\*usdurl".

 ### 3.2 Constant Variance